-You are probably familiar with this situation: You have invested many hours in your project presentation.
+You are probably familiar with this situation: You have invested many hours in your project presentation slides.
 Your idea for a solution is mature.
 Now you are sitting in a deadlocked meeting and after endless discussion the decision is postponed.

-As is often the case, how well a proposed solution is received depends to a large extent on communication.
+As is often the case, how well a proposed solution is received by your audience depends to a large extent on communication.
 Because communication problems slow down many industrial projects.
 A lack of transparency can be a major cause.
 Be transparent and you are understood.
-If you are understood you are accepted.
+If you are understood you are accepted by your audience.
 Practitioners and authors in communication theory call this connection the basic law of communication:

 True is not what A says.
 True is what B understands.